telefonicaid/perseo-fe/docs/developer/contributing.md

 4. Create a release branch from the last version of `master` named with the version number.
 5. Create a new task for preparing the next release, adding the sufix `-next` to the current version number (to signal this as the development version), and flush the contents of the CHANGES_NEXT_RELEASE file.
-6. Upload the new library version to the npm repository using `npm publish` command from the release branch.

 ## Version numbers